-Problem: You run ConsoleOne® but cannot access the domain where you need to make changes.

-Possible Cause: You have not yet authenticated to an eDirectoryTM tree.
-On Linux, ConsoleOne does not authenticate automatically, nor does it automatically connect to the same domain database you were connected to during the previous ConsoleOne session.

-Action: Manually authenticate and connect.
+Problem: You run ConsoleOne [®] but cannot access the domain where you need to make changes.
+Possible Cause: You have not yet authenticated to an eDirectory [TM] tree.
+On Linux, ConsoleOne does not automatically connect to the same domain database you were connected to during the previous ConsoleOne session.
+Action: Manually connect.
+See "Connecting to a Domain" in "Domains" in the GroupWise 7 Administration Guide .

-1 In ConsoleOne, select NDS, then click File > Authenticate.

-2 Provide the required authentication information, then click Login.

-3 Browse to and select a domain, then click Tools > GroupWise System Operations > Connect.

 Possible Cause: You are not connected to the correct domain.
 Action: Make sure you are connected to the correct domain.
-See "Connecting to a Domain" in "Domains"
+See "Connecting to a Domain" in "Domains" in the GroupWise 7 Administration Guide .
 Possible Cause: You don't have sufficient rights.
 Action: Make sure you started ConsoleOne with sufficient rights to modify the Domain object.
 Possible Cause: The domain database (wpdomain.db) is damaged.
 Action: Rebuild the domain database.
-See "Rebuilding Domain or Post Office Databases" in "Databases"
+See "Rebuilding Domain or Post Office Databases" in "Databases" in the GroupWise 7 Administration Guide .
 Possible Cause: The domain database (wpdomain.db) is locked.
 Because ConsoleOne is designed to allow multiple administrators to access databases simultaneously, this theoretically should not happen, but occasionally it does.
 Action: Exit ConsoleOne and restart.